20+ Places to Visit in Des Moines with the Grandparents

 Address: 4500 Grand Avenue, Des Moines

 The Des Moines Parks and Recreation completed renovating this park last year.
 Greenwood/Ashworth Park is tucked behind the Des Moines Arts Center with a lot of shade and trees.
 There is a playground, sprayground, shelter, and bathroom facility.
 Pack a lunch and enjoy a day at the park!

 Are the kids looking to swim, but not interested in getting in yourself?
 Ashby Park is the perfect option!
 This park located in Beaverdale offers a splash pool about 1 to 2 feet deep.
 It also has two great playgrounds, tennis courts, shelter, shade, and bathroom facility.

-This is a great place to explore and learn about this history of Iowa.
+This is a great place to explore and learn about the history of Iowa.
 Get out of the heat and/or rain and walk through the several exhibits at The Historical Building.
-There is also a specific hands-on area for the children to play which includes a large tractor, a huge train table, rubbing fossils, story nook and much more.
+There is also a specific hands-on area for the children to play which includes a large tractor, a huge train table, rubbing fossils, a story nook, and much more.